 Yen, our Logistics Manager in Padang will be glad to help with any problems whilst in Jakarta, Denpasar, KL, Singapore or Padang on +62 (0)821 7357 6172

-Most regions of the Islands have good handphone service these days so be sure to set up International roaming on your own phone for your private use or feel free to leave the above team phone numbers.
-For urgent matters please email firstname.lastname@example.org and we will arrange direct contact with guests or the Resort Manager.
+Most regions of the Islands have good handphone service these days so be sure to set up International roaming on your own phone for your private use.
+For urgent matters please email firstname.lastname@example.org and we can arrange direct contact with the resort manager or call Yen on +62 (0)821 7357 6172.
 Our boats and the Resort have full internet and sat phone services.

 We offer an eclectic combination of delicious Western and Indonesian cuisines.
 Food portions are plentiful.

 Unfortunately due to our remote location and no landline available, all bills must be paid in cash.
 All major currencies in good condition can be used at the Island.